Steam (service): macOS

+With Apple discontinuing support for Intel-based Macs after the release of macOS Tahoe in late 2025 in favor of Apple silicon, Valve updated the beta version of the Steam client to include native support for Apple silicon without the need for emulation via Rosetta 2.

-Linux client and SteamOS
+Linux

-Valve announced in July 2012 that it was developing a Steam client for Linux and modifying the Source engine to work natively on Linux, based on the Ubuntu distribution.
+In July 2012, Valve announced that it was developing a client for Linux based on the Ubuntu distribution.
 This announcement followed months of speculation, primarily from the website Phoronix that had discovered evidence of Linux developing in recent builds of Steam and other Valve games.
 Newell stated that getting Steam and games to work on Linux is a key strategy for Valve; Newell called the closed nature of Microsoft Windows 8 "a catastrophe for everyone in the PC space", and that Linux would maintain "the openness of the platform".
 Valve is extending support to any developers that want to bring their games to Linux, by "making it as easy as possible for anybody who's engaged with us—putting their games on Steam and getting those running on Linux", according to Newell.

 The team developing the Linux client had been working for a year before the announcement to validate that such a port would be possible.
 As of the official announcement, a near-feature-complete Steam client for Linux had been developed and successfully run on Ubuntu.
 Internal beta testing of the Linux client started in October 2012; external beta testing occurred in early November the same year.
 Open beta clients for Linux were made available in late December 2012, and the client was officially released in mid-February 2013.
 At the time of announcement, Valve's Linux division assured that its first game on the OS, Left 4 Dead 2, would run at an acceptable frame rate and with a degree of connectivity with the Windows and Mac OS X versions.
 From there, it began working on porting other games to Ubuntu and expanding to other Linux distributions.
-Linux games are also eligible for SteamPlay availability.
 Versions of Steam working under Fedora and Red Hat Enterprise Linux were released by October 2013.
-The number of Linux-compatible games on Steam increased from over 500 in June 2014, to over 1,000 by March 2015 and to over 2,000 in March 2016.
-In February 2019, Steam for Linux had 5,800 native games compared to over 30,000 including aforementioned and was described as having "the power to keep Linux [gaming] alive" by Engadget.
+There were over 500 Linux-compatible games on Steam in June 2014, and in February 2019, Steam for Linux had 5,800 native games and was described as having "the power to keep Linux [gaming] alive" by Engadget.